RHCSA/RHCSA.github.io/contents/08- Manage users and groups/03- Create, delete, and modify local groups and group memberships.md

+## 03- Create, delete, and modify local groups and group memberships:

 The RHCSA exam topic **"Create, delete, and modify local groups and group memberships"** involves managing local groups and assigning users to these groups in **RHEL 9**.
 Managing groups is essential for setting file permissions, access control, and organizing users in a Linux system.
 You need to know how to create new groups, delete groups, modify group memberships, and ensure all changes are persistent.

 ---